 Why should you count your macros?

-Counting macros is the healthiest way to achieve your goal while giving your body everything it needs nutritionally.
+Counting Macros for Weight Loss is the healthiest way to achieve your goal while giving your body everything it needs nutritionally.
 It allows you to prepare your meals in advance and batch cook foods.
 Ultimately you are held accountable for your own success.
-Counting macros also means you stay well clear of fad and crash diets!
+Macro Counting for Weight Loss also means you stay well clear of fad and crash diets!

 Counting calories alone doesn’t tell you anything about how balanced your diet should be: for 1,500 calories a day, you could eat four iced ring doughnuts, cake or 375 strawberries, neither of which would be healthy.